superbrothers/kubernetes-docs/kubectl_diff.md

  KUBECTL_EXTERNAL_DIFF environment variable can be used to select your own diff command.
 By default, the "diff" command available in your path will be run with "-u" (unified diff) and "-N" (treat absent files as empty) options.

+ Exit status: 0 No differences were found.
+1 Differences were found. >1 Kubectl or diff failed with an error.

+ Note: KUBECTL_EXTERNAL_DIFF, if used, is expected to follow that convention.

 ```
 kubectl diff -f FILENAME
 ```